Skip to content

 What Happened

-Mercer's latest research reveals that U.S. employer healthcare costs are surging to their highest growth rate in 15 years, with a projected 6.7% increase this year.
-The report specifically highlights GLP-1 medications as a major driver stretching corporate healthcare budgets beyond traditional planning assumptions.
+Mercer's latest research shows U.S. employer healthcare costs are surging at their fastest growth rate in 15 years, with a projected 6.7% increase this year.
+GLP-1 medications are a major driver, stretching corporate healthcare budgets well past traditional planning assumptions.

 Why This Matters for HR Tech Marketing Leaders

-This cost surge shifts your buyers' priorities and pain points.
-CFOs are now scrutinizing every healthcare-related expense, making cost justification essential for HR Tech purchases.
-Your prospects are likely facing budget freezes or redirected spending toward immediate cost containment measures.
-Marketing messages focused on employee engagement or general productivity gains may fall flat when decision-makers are laser-focused on bottom-line healthcare savings.
-You need to reframe your value proposition around quantifiable cost reduction and demonstrate clear ROI on healthcare spend reduction.
+This cost surge reshapes your buyers' priorities.
+CFOs are scrutinizing every healthcare-related expense, which makes cost justification essential for any HR Tech purchase getting through the door.
+Your prospects are likely facing budget freezes or redirected spending toward immediate cost containment.
+Messages built around employee engagement or general productivity gains will fall flat when decision-makers are locked in on bottom-line healthcare savings.
+You need to reframe your value proposition around quantifiable cost reduction and show clear ROI on healthcare spend, not softer outcomes.

 The Starr Conspiracy's Take